Daddy Warbucks: Views

 Warbucks was often a platform for cartoonist Harold Gray's political views, which were free market-based, opposing the New Deal policies of the Democrats.
 He sometimes expounded on the need for wealthy men to work hard—lest the masses have no employment.
-At the same time, capitalists who underpaid or mistreated their workers were portrayed in a negative light, with corrupt businessmen often being shown as villains.
-In 1944, Gray briefly killed off Warbucks on the grounds that it was widely thought that capitalists were obsolete.
+At the same time, capitalists who underpaid or mistreated their workers were portrayed negatively, with corrupt businessmen often being shown as villains.
+In 1944, Gray briefly killed off Warbucks because it was widely thought capitalists were obsolete.
 Warbucks was resurrected, however, after FDR's death.

-His portrayal in the 1977 stage musical and subsequent film adaptations differs from this, showing him as an associate of Franklin Delano Roosevelt, and embracing the New Deal.
-The musical (and Meehan's novelization of it) takes steps to reconcile this by explaining that Warbucks is a self-made self-reliant millionaire who prides himself on never asking anyone for help.
-The depression is eating into his financial empire and, although still a long way from poverty, he is lobbying Roosevelt to take steps to resolve the Depression.
+His portrayal in the 1977 stage musical and subsequent film adaptations differs from this, showing him as an associate of Franklin Delano Roosevelt and embracing the New Deal.
+The musical (and Meehan's novelization of it) takes steps to reconcile this by explaining that Warbucks is a self-made, self-reliant millionaire who prides himself on never asking anyone for help.
+The depression was eating into his financial empire, and although still a long way from poverty, he was lobbying Roosevelt to take steps to resolve the Depression.
 Warbucks is fiercely adamant that even this does not constitute asking for help; he lobbies on the basis that "if I'm not making money then no one is."
-Warbucks is finally forced to abandon his stance and ask Roosevelt for help when he needs to rapidly disprove the claim of "Ralph and Shirley Mudge" to be Annie's parents, which Roosevelt gives without reservation.
+Warbucks is finally forced to abandon his stance and ask Roosevelt for help when he needs to rapidly disprove the "Ralph and Shirley Mudge" claim to be Annie's parents, which Roosevelt gives without reservation.